ndexbio/iquery/README.md

 ![](docs/iquery_middle_panel.png)

 The middle panel lists the networks that have been returned from the search.
-Currently, IQuery performs three kinds of searches for each query: [pathway enrichment](#pathway-enrichment), [protein interactions](#protein-interactions), and [gene association](#gene-association).
+Currently, IQuery performs three kinds of searches for each query: [relevant pathways](#relevant-pathways), [protein interactions](#protein-interactions), and [gene association](#gene-association).
 Clicking on the tab for a search type will display the results of that search.

-##### Pathway Enrichment
+##### Relevant Pathways

 This search returns biological pathways that are enriched for the genes in the query.
 Results can be sorted by number of overlapping genes, p-value, or cosine similarity.
 For more information about sorting, click the information icon beside the "Sort by" drop-down menu.